Alternative Textbook Instructions

 Scanning Library Materials

-If you have articles or readings in the library that you would like to scan and make them read aloud using your software, the KIC Scanner is available to you at no-charge.
+If you have materials in the library that you would like to scan and make them read aloud using your software, the KIC Scanner is available to you at no-charge.

-If you need library assistance, please contact Cyndi Cotner at (573) 882-4693, the librarian for persons with disabilities.
+If you need assistance, contact Cyndi Cotner at (573) 882-4693, the librarian for persons with disabilities.
 Walk-ins are welcome, but appointments are preferred.

 Accessible Text on Mobile Devices

-There are apps for viewing and reading your Accessible Text aloud.
+There are apps for viewing and reading your textbooks aloud.
 See the Mobile Solutions page for a list of recommended apps.

 Keep in mind the following terms when reviewing apps for download: